splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 Note the specifics of the indexes that are not configured correctly, and rectify in the Splunk configuration.
 If this is not addressed properly, you may see output similar to the below when data flows into sc4s:

 ```
 Mar 16 19:00:06 b817af4e89da syslog-ng[1]: Server returned with a 4XX (client errors) status code, which means we are not authorized or the URL is not found.; url='https://splunk-instance.com:8088/services/collector/event', status_code='400', driver='d_hec#0', location='/opt/syslog-ng/etc/conf.d/destinations/splunk_hec.conf:2:5'
 Mar 16 19:00:06 b817af4e89da syslog-ng[1]: Server disconnected while preparing messages for sending, trying again; driver='d_hec#0', location='/opt/syslog-ng/etc/conf.d/destinations/splunk_hec.conf:2:5', worker_index='4', time_reopen='10', batch_size='1000'
 ```
 This is an indication that the standard `d_hec` destination in syslog-ng (which is the route to Splunk) is being rejected by the HEC endpoint.
 A `400` error (not 404) is normally caused by an index that has not been created on the Splunk side.
-This can present a serious problem, as just _one_ bad index will "taint" the entire batch (in this case, 1000 events) and prevent _any_ of them from being sent to Splunk.  _It is imperative that the container logs be free of these kinds of errors in production._
+This can present a serious problem, as just _one_ bad index will "taint" the entire batch (in this case, 1000 events) and prevent _any_ of them from being sent to Splunk.  _It is imperative that the container logs be free of these kinds of errors in production._ You can use the alternate HEC debug destination (below) to help debug this condition by sending direct "curl" commands to the HEC endpoint outside of the SC4S setting.

-## Enabling the Alternate Debug Destination
+### Enabling the Alternate HEC Debug Destination

-To help debug why the `400` errors are ocurring, it is helpful to enable an alternate destination for syslog traffic that will write the contents of the full JSON payload that is intended to be sent to Splunk via HEC.
+To help debug why these `4xx` errors are occurring, it is helpful to enable an alternate destination for syslog traffic that will write the contents of the full JSON payload that is intended to be sent to Splunk via HEC.
 This destination will contain each event, repackaged as a `curl` command that can be run directly on the command line to see what the response from the HEC endpoint is.

-To do this, set
-`SC4S_DEST_GLOBAL_ALTERNATES=d_hec_debug` in the `env_file` and restart sc4s.
+To do this, set `SC4S_DEST_GLOBAL_ALTERNATES=d_hec_debug` in the `env_file` and restart sc4s.
 When set, all data destined for Splunk will also be written to
 `/opt/sc4s/archive/debug`, and will be further categorized in subdirectories by sourcetype.
 Here are the things to check:

 * In `/opt/sc4s/archive/debug`, you will see directories for each sourcetype that sc4s has collected.
 If you recognize any that you